Hydrodynamic limit of simple exclusion processes in symmetric random environments via duality and homogenization: Hydrodynamic limit

 In Section \ref{sec_GC} we discuss the universal graphical construction of the exclusion process on $\hat \o$ under Assumption (SEP).
 For $\cP$--a.a. $\o$ the resulting process is a Feller process and the infinitesimal generator $\cL_\o$ acts on local functions as in \eqref{mammaE} and \eqref{mahmood} (see Proposition \ref{prop_SEP}).

-We denote by $\cM$ the space of Radon measures on $\bbR^d$ endowed with the vague topology and we denote by $D([0,T], \cM)$ the Skohorod space of c\`adl\`ag paths from $[0,T]$ to $\cM$ endowed with the Skohorod metric (see Section \ref{sec_mammina} for details).
+We denote by $\cM$ the space of Radon measures on $\bbR^d$ endowed with the vague topology and we denote by $D([0,T], \cM)$ the \rosso{Skorohod} space of c\`adl\`ag paths from $[0,T]$ to $\cM$ endowed with the \rosso{Skorohod} metric (see Section \ref{sec_mammina} for details).
 For each $\e>0$ we consider the map

 Above $\pi^\e_\o [\eta]$ is the so called \emph{empirical measure} associate to $\eta$.
 Given a path $\eta_\cdot= (\eta_s )_{0 \leq s \leq T}$ and given $t\in [0,T]$, we define $\pi^\e_{\o,t} [ \eta_\cdot]:= \pi^\e_\o [ \eta _t ]$.